RaphaelIT7/gmod-lua-threaded/README.md

 ## Some notes

+### Entities
+We should block entity creation while `PackEntities_Normal` is running because else we might cause engine errors.

 ### NW
 For the NW System I'm going to need CLuaNetworkedVars.
 CLuaNetworkedVars::FindEntityVar -- Returns a LuaNetworkedVar_t.
 GetNW* and GetGlobal functions are gonna require this.